Columbia Gorge Orchestra Association

 The Columbia Gorge Orchestra Association (CGOA) is a nonprofit organization that sponsors several performing ensembles in the Columbia River Gorge area of Oregon and Washington.
-Founded in 1978 as the Mid-Columbia Sinfonietta, the CGOA was created in 2005 and now encompasses six ensembles: Sinfonietta (community orchestra), Voci Choir, Jazz Collective (big band jazz), String Quartet (classical), Stages (musicals), and Youth Choir.
-As of 2020, Mark Steighner is the artistic director of the association.
+Founded in 1978 as the Mid-Columbia Sinfonietta, the CGOA was created in 2005 and now encompasses five ensembles: Sinfonietta (community orchestra), Voci Community Choir, Jazz Collective Big Band, Stages Musical Theatre (musicals), and Youth Choir (currently on hiatus).
+As of 2023, Mark Steighner is the Artistic Director Emeritus of the association and conductor of the Sinfonietta.

 History

 Early musical groups in Hood River

 The earliest musical group in the Hood River Valley was the Hood River Music Association (HRMA), founded in 1942 by parents and members of the local community.
 The HRMA would come to be led by Boris Sirpo, the founder of the Portland Chamber Orchestra, who dreamed of turning Hood River into the "Salzburg of America".
 Under Sirpo, the association would twice put on the Hood River Music Festival, a four-day event held in 1948 and 1951, and sponsored the Hood River Symphony, a children's orchestra, and junior and senior choirs.
 Sirpo would break ties with the HRMA in 1956 due to contract disputes, and would be replaced by a string of conductors over the next 22 years.